 - Unequal placement of components on pads prior to reflow results in unbalanced solder forces.

-- The component body must cover at least 50% of both pads to avoid imbalance in solder forces.
+- The component body must cover at least 50% of both pads to avoid an imbalance in solder forces.

 - Ensure a high component placement accuracy.